Bullpen

 In baseball, the bullpen (or simply the pen) is the area where relief pitchers warm up before entering a game.
 A team's roster of relief pitchers is also metonymically referred to as "the bullpen".
 These pitchers usually wait in the bullpen if they have not yet played in a game, rather than in the dugout with the rest of the team.
-The starting pitcher also makes their final pregame warm-up throws in the bullpen.
+The starting pitcher also makes his final pregame warm-up throws in the bullpen.
 Managers can call coaches in the bullpen on an in-house telephone from the dugout to tell a certain pitcher to begin their warm-up tosses.
+Relief pitchers are often assisted in their warm-ups by specialized coaches known as bullpen catchers.

 Each team generally has its own bullpen consisting of two pitching rubbers and plates at regulation distance from each other.
 In most Major League Baseball parks, the bullpens are situated out-of-play behind the outfield fence.

 Etymology

 The term first appeared in wide use shortly after the turn of the 20th century, and has been used since in roughly its present meaning.
 Previously, in the late 19th century latecomers to ball games were cordoned off into standing-room areas in foul territory.
 Because the fans were herded like cattle, this area became known as the "bullpen", a designation which was retained when those areas became the spot where relief pitchers would warm up.
 According to the Oxford English Dictionary the earliest recorded use of "bullpen" in relation to baseball is in a Cincinnati Enquirer article published on May 7, 1877, in which writer O.P.
 Caylor, using the original meaning, noted in a game recap: "The bull-pen at the Cincinnati grounds with its 'three for a quarter crowd' has lost its usefulness.
 The bleacher boards just north of the old pavilion now hold the cheap crowd, which comes in at the end of the first inning on a discount."